> COLLECTION > DISPLAY ROOMS > Air Crew Life Support

 The Ejection Tie Club

-Martin-Baker run an exclusive club that unifies all pilots whose lives we’ve helped save: life membership of the Ejection Tie Club is confined solely to those who have emergency ejected from an aircraft using a Martin-Baker ejection seat, which has thereby saved their life.
+This is confined solely to those who have emergency ejected from an aircraft using a Martin-Baker ejection seat, which has thereby saved their life.

-The primary objective of the Club is to provide a distinctive tie to be worn with civilian clothing which provides a visible sign of the members' common bond.
-Every Club member is given a certificate, membership card, patch, tie, pin or a brooch for the women.
-All Tie Club memorabilia depicts a red triangle warning sign, the recognised international danger symbol for an ejection seat.
+Every Tie Club member is awarded a certificate, membership card, patch, special tie, pin for the men, or a brooch for the women.
+All Tie Club memorabilia depicts a red triangle warning sign, the recognised international danger symbol.

 Image: MARK J. CAIRNS